 For this salad, we recommend using a sirloin or fillet cut.
 Take your beef out of the fridge 30 mins before cooking.
 This will allow the meat to cook evenly.

 Season both sides of the meat.
 Heat your frying pan and add a little oil.
-Allow your pan to get hot before adding the meat, you are aiming for the oil in the pan to be lightly smoking.
-Add your meat to the pan allowing each side to sear for 3 minutes.
-Once you place the meat in the pan dont move it around, allow it to maintain contact with the pan.
-This will give you the ideal cook on your beef which for this dish is rare to medium rare.
-You can cook it a little longer each side if you prefer it medium.
+Allow the pan to get hot before adding the meat, aim for the oil in the pan to be lightly smoking.
+Add the meat to the pan allowing each side to sear for 3 minutes.
+Once you place the meat in the pan do not move it around, allow it to maintain contact with the pan.

 Once removed from the pan, allow the meat to rest for 10 minutes.
 This gives the meat time to relax, making it more tender and juicy.
 It also gives you time to prepare the salad ingredients!

-We hope we have inspired you to give this tasty but easy Thai beef salad a go.
+We hope we have inspired you to give this delicious Thai beef salad recipe a try.
 There are some great techniques and flavours you can apply to other dishes too.
-If fresh, vibrant flavours are your thing this dish is sure to become a new favourite.
+So if fresh, vibrant flavours are your thing this dish is for you.
+Enjoy!

 Nam Jim dressing